Home » US Doctor Specialties by USMLE Step 2 CK Scores

 USMLE Step 2 CK scores of IMGs by preferred specialty and match status.

-Here is a table listing all of the median values shown in the aforementioned charts.
+Here is a table listing all the median values shown in the aforementioned charts.
 When trying to determine what is a “good” USMLE Step 2 score, we recommend looking at this table.
 Find the specialty you are applying for, and try to aim for the score listed for those students who matched.

 Median USMLE Step 2 CK for Applicants Who Matched Into Their Preferred Specialty*